Activate your core!

 The differences described above are subtle but significant.

 The Tummy Team has helped thousands of clients locally in the Portland OR area and internationally with their comprehensive online core rehab programs.
+The core is the foundation to all your movement all day long.
 If you are struggling to really connect to your core, let us help you.
-The core is the foundation to all your movement all day long, it is important and we can help you.
+Click on our most popular online core rehab programs to learn more about them…

 Want to learn more?
 Sign up for our 6 Day FREE Essentials email series that walks you step by step through FREE resources giving you a daily goal with new strategies to meet your goals.
-We anticipate this series will heighten your awareness of what real-life core strength truly is and help you understand how and systematically rebuild real-life core strength.
+We anticipate this series will heighten your awareness of what real-life core strength truly is and help you understand how and systematically rebuild this.